 Their main and ultimate goal is to become a 360 events agency giving people the ability to book different services through their platform.
 Hugo says that it is not going to be easy.
-Though, they are doing all the necessary work and research that should be done to get it absolutely right.
+On the other hand, though, they are doing all the necessary work and research that should be done to get it absolutely right.

-One of the challenging parts of it is finding a solution to ease the difficult booking process for events.
+One of the challenging parts is finding a solution to ease the difficult booking process for events.
 The events industry is very old school but huge enough to be around forever.
-Feast-it is on their way growing to achieve their goal while putting the hard work in that will make it work.
+Feast-it is on its way to growing to achieve its goal while putting the hard work in that will make it work.

 We wish the best for them through the journey of this promising company!

-Next week, we will take a look at the real estate business and have an interview with the founder of Lavanda – where real estate meets hospitality .
-To stay in the loop and understand the London Tech scene better, consider subscribing to our social media channels linked below.
+Next week, we will look at the real estate business and interview the founder of Lavanda—where real estate meets hospitality.
+Consider subscribing to our social media channels linked below to stay in the loop and understand the London Tech scene better.

 Each week, we will be visiting a new startup office to meet with their team & founders.
 Stay tuned!